Choose a Logic Gate Simulator gate

 Switch A or B and see the 0/1 output update immediately for the selected gate.

-Drag AND, OR, NOT, NAND, NOR, and XOR into a small circuit builder.
+Drag AND, OR, NOT, NAND, NOR, XOR, and XNOR into a small circuit builder.

 Read plain-language explanations for why the selected inputs create the output.